keycloak/keycloak-community/design/hostname-default-provider.md

 * `frontendUrl` - value will be the base URL for front-channel requests to Keycloak (for example `https://mycompany.com/auth`)
 * `forceBackendUrlToFrontendUrl` - will allow forcing the back-channel URL to be same as front-channel URLs (default will be false)

-There will also be a new option on realms to override the front-channel base URL for a realm through the admin console.
+Realms will have an option `realmFrontendUrl` that allows overriding the base URL for front-channel requests to Keycloak.
+This will also allow a LB to map for example `https://auth.mycompany.com` to `https://keycloak.mycompany.internal/auth/realms/external-realm`.

 ### OpenID Connect Discovery endpoint